7 Types of Software: Definitions, Examples, and Functions (2026)

 1. System Software

-Device Drivers: Help the operating system communicate with specific hardware devices like printers, graphic cards, and network adapters.
+• Device Drivers: Help the operating system communicate with specific hardware devices like printers, graphics cards, and network adapters.

 2. Application Software

-Business Software: Applications created for business purposes, grouped by specific functions.
+• Business Software: Applications created for business purposes, grouped by specific functions.
 This includes CRM for customers, ERP software for business tasks, HRM for employees, and SCM for supplies.
-When CRM and ERP work together, businesses can easily link what happens with customers to their own work inside the company.
+When CRM and ERP are integrated, businesses can easily link what happens with customers to their own work inside the company.
 It helps to increase the efficiency of the process.

 An example for business software that runs as a CRM software for real estate agent.